 In this paper, we study characteristics of large-scale image clustering application and identify performance issues of collective communication.
 Our work is presented in the context of Twister but the analysis is applicable to both MapReduce and other data-centric computation solutions.
 In particular, the vision application requires 7 million image feature vectors to be clustered.
 We execute the application on 1000 cores (125 nodes each of which has 8 cores) with 10000 Map tasks and 125 Reduce tasks.
 In broadcasting, the root node (driver) broadcasts 512 MB of data to all compute nodes; thus the overhead of a sequential broadcast is substantial.
 In shuffling, 20 TB of intermediate data generated in the Map stage needs to be transferred to the Reduce stage, which clearly cannot be done in memory.
 In this paper, we propose a topology-aware pipeline-based method to accelerate broadcasting by at least a factor of 120 compared with the naive algorithm (which sequentially sends data from the root node to each destination node).
 Our findings demonstrate that this strategy outperforms classic MPI methods [10] by 20%.
 We also use local aggregation in the Map stage to reduce the size of intermediate data by at least 90% and reduce the 20 TB intermediate data to 250 GB.
 These methods provide important collective communication capabilities to our new iterative Map-Collective framework for data intensive applications.
 Finally we evaluate our new methods on the PolarGrid [11] cluster at Indiana University.

 The rest of the paper is organized as follows.
 Section 2 discusses the large-scale computer vision application.
 Section 3 discusses collective communication in Twister and other environments, while Section 4 presents the design of the broadcast Collective.
 Section 5 investigates how the local aggregation mechanism works.
-Section 6 details the experiments and results while Section 7 discusses related work.
+Section 6 details the experiments and evaluation results while Section 7 discusses related work.
 Finally in Section 8 we present our conclusions and discuss future projects.